Async Corp.

 Async Corp. is a 2011 puzzle game developed and published by the American indie studio Powerhead Games.
-In the game, the player must swap one square from two four-by-six boards to match a set of at least three other squares that create a packet.
-While listening to "Star Guitar" by The Chemical Brothers, designer Matt LoPresti was inspired to play the game's prototype, previously meant for DSiWare, in landscape mode.
-The game's corporate theme, inspired by the modernity of the Wipeout series, was contrasted by bright visuals to add personality to the game.
+In it, the player must swap one square from two four-by-six boards to match a set of at least three other squares that create a packet.
+While listening to "Star Guitar" by The Chemical Brothers, designer Matt LoPresti was inspired to play its prototype, previously meant for DSiWare, in landscape mode.
+The corporate theme, inspired by the modernity of the Wipeout series, was contrasted by bright visuals to add personality.

-Although the development team was laid off before the game's launch, Async Corp. was released for iOS on June 28, 2011, and was praised for its gameplay, graphics, music, and corporate atmosphere but criticized for its lack of content.
+Although the development team was laid off before launch, Async Corp. was released for iOS on June 28, 2011, and was praised for its gameplay, graphics, music, and corporate atmosphere but criticized for its lack of content.
 At the 2012 Independent Games Festival, it was nominated for an audience award and Best Mobile Game.

 Gameplay

-In Async Corp., the player must swap squares between boards to form bigger ones.
+In Async Corp., the player must swap squares between boards to form bigger ones that clear space when tapped.

 Async Corp. is a puzzle game played from a top-down perspective.
 In control of two boards composed of 24 squares each, the player must take existing squares to make larger squares at least two-by-two in size.
 The player accomplishes this by swapping a square from each board, with a goal of creating larger squares (termed "packets") out of four matching squares; this can only be done if the squares complete a set of other squares of the same color.
 Once the player finishes swapping, the four smaller squares merge into a packet.
 The player may continue to swap squares to increase a packet's size; assembling a packet of 24 squares will create an Async.
 Tapping on a packet will make it disappear, rewarding the player with points; two packets created at the same time are called "syncs", which award bonus points.
-The game will end if the player's quota bar in the center of the screen overflows.
+The round will end if the player's quota bar in the center of the screen overflows.
 At the end of each game, the player's productivity, or amount of points, will be graded.
 The player will earn a promotion and a new theme after gaining enough experience points.

-The game has four modes: Async, Freeplay, Quota, and Zoning.
+Async Corp. has four modes: Async, Freeplay, Quota, and Zoning.
 Async mode orders the player to create three different full packets in order to advance to the next level.
+Freeplay mode allows unlimited play.
 In Quota mode, the player must create packets to prevent a rising meter from reaching the top of the screen.
-Conversely, Zoning mode requires the player to create packets to fill a falling meter; the player advances to the next level when the meter reaches the top and downgrades when the meter hits the bottom, and the speed increases as the game mode progresses.
-Freeplay mode allows unlimited play.
+Conversely, Zoning mode requires the player to create packets to fill a falling meter; the player advances to the next level when the meter reaches the top and downgrades when the meter hits the bottom, and the speed increases as the mode progresses.